Organs of male genital system, Structure of the testis, Functions of Sertoli cells & Leydig cells

 A)- The coverings: (mentioned from external to internal)

-- Superficial fascia: formed of a superficial layer of loose connective tissue, and a deep layer of dense fascia penis which envelops the erectile tissue.
+- Superficial fascia: formed of a superficial layer of loose connective tissue, and a deep layer of dense fascia penis that envelops the erectile tissue.

 B)- Erectile tissue: The erectile tissue consists of three elongated cylindrical masses; embedded in the fascia penis.
 The erectile tissue contains cavernous spaces which are formed of vascular channels, lined by continuous endothelium.